-The Humanities and the Arts Student Success Center is located in Clark Hall, Room 244.
+The Humanities and the Arts Student Success Center.
 The H&A SSC provides general education advising, academic planning and serves as a resource to other programs at SJSU.
 We serve undergraduate students who are pursuing major(s) within the College of Humanities and the Arts.
 We offer both drop-in advising and appointments.
 All students within the college are encouraged to meet with an academic advisor to discuss a plan that will ensure timely graduation.